hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Purity File

-The purity file `TUMOR.purple.purity` contains a single row with a summary of the purity fit:
+The purity file `TUMOR.purple.purity.tsv` contains a single row with a summary of the purity fit:

 Column  | Example Value | Description
 ---|---|---